top of page

 6. Style, Don’t Just Clean

-Straighten pillows.
-Fold throws.
-Arrange chairs neatly.
-Pull curtains evenly.
-These are the little touches that help a space look polished and welcoming — and they show up beautifully in photos and property virtual tours.
+Straightening pillows, folding throws, and arranging chairs neatly are essential touches that help a space look polished and welcoming.
+They show up beautifully in photos and property virtual tours.

 Think of it as setting the scene, like in a show home.
 The vibe we’re going for?
 Relaxed but immaculate.